xtuml/chess/README.md

 7. Create folders `incoming` and `outgoing`.
 This is for file-based communication between the Lichess API Standalone application and the running C program.

+8. Copy the "lichess_bot.properties" file from
+   `chess/lichess_bot/src/main/resources/` to the `chess/lichess_api/`
+   directory.

-8. In the same folder (`lichess_api`), run the C program by executing `../lichess_bot/bin/cbot3020`.
+9. In the same folder (`lichess_api`), run the C program by executing `../lichess_bot/bin/cbot3020`.

-9. From BridgePoint, from the Java perspective, in the Package Explorer, navigate to `src/main/java/lichess`.
+10. From BridgePoint, from the Java perspective, in the Package Explorer, navigate to `src/main/java/lichess`.

-10. Right-click on LichessAPIStandalone.java and run as Java Application.
+11. Right-click on LichessAPIStandalone.java and run as Java Application.

-11. You can now challenge your bot as with Verifier and Ciera.
+12. You can now challenge your bot as with Verifier and Ciera.

 ### Bot versus Bot